-HGL has developed an integrated system called Physics-Based Management Optimization (PBMOTM) that links environmental modeling with management optimization.
-PBMO™ identifies optimal remedial design and operational approaches that lead to timely and cost-effective cleanups and optimal long-term management strategies.
+HGL has developed an integrated system called Physics-Based Management Optimization (PBMOTM) that links environmental modeling with management optimization focused on finding the best value solution to a challenge.
+This involves evaluating an objective function with multiple decision variables and practical constraints.
+PBMOTM identifies optimal remedial design and operational approaches that lead to timely and cost-effective cleanups and optimal long-term management strategies.

-PBMOTM is conceptualized as a medallion with two interdependent and complementary halves.
+PBMOTM is conceptualized as a medallion with two interdependent and complementary halves as shown on the figure below.
 One half contains a module with calibrated physics-based, multi-media, flow and transport models that seamlessly interacts with the second half housing the computational optimization module.
-By linking modeling and computational optimization, PBMO™ realistically captures important site physics and financial constraints; achieves a coherent interpretation of disparate site data; and produces structured, credible solutions acceptable to stakeholders and regulators.
-The technology is configured to take advantage of distributed computing on internal networks or the Cloud environment, permitting timely evaluation of many hundreds to thousands of potential solutions for a given site or multiple sites.
+By linking modeling and computational optimization with decision science, PBMOTM realistically captures important site physics, managerial and stakeholder requirements, with financial constraints and implementability considerations; achieves a coherent interpretation of disparate site data; and produces structured, credible solutions acceptable to stakeholders and regulators.

 In 2017, HGL received the Grand Prize in the Innovative Research category of the Excellence in Environmental Engineering and Science™ competition for its PBMOTM technology.
 The annual international competition, organized by the American Academy of Environmental Engineers & Scientists®, has been rewarding the best in current environmental engineering and science since 1989.

 HGL’S PBMO™ PRESENTATION AT 2018 WASTE MANAGEMENT CONFERENCE EARNS “SUPERIOR” RATING

 PBMO™ WEBINAR PRESENTATION FOR THE AMERICAN ACADEMY OF ENVIRONMENTAL ENGINEERS & SCIENTISTS®